LADY JULIANA - From Frank C. Bowen's

 Savill & Co. in 1873 and in 1885 became

-a refrigerated meat storage ship in a number
+refrigerated meat storage ship in a number

 of New Zealand ports while shore plants